Imperial War Museum: Imperial War Museum North

 The Imperial War Museum North was opened in Trafford, Greater Manchester, in 2002.
 It was the first branch of the museum outside southeast England, and the first to be purpose-built as a museum.
 Designed by architect Daniel Libeskind, with Manchester-based architects Leach Rhodes Walker providing implementation services, The Imperial War Museum North was Libeskind's first building in Britain.
 Libeskind's building, overlooking the Manchester Ship Canal at Salford Quays, was based on the concept of a globe shattered by conflict into shards and reassembled.
 These shards, representing earth, air and water, give the building its shape.
-Originally budgeted at £40 million, the museum was eventually completed for £28.5 million after anticipated funding was not forthcoming.
+Originally budgeted at £40 million, the museum was completed for £28.5 million after anticipated funding was not forthcoming.
 The museum was funded by local, national and European development agencies, by private donations and by Peel Holdings, a local transport and property company which contributed £12.5 million.

 The museum's first floor main gallery space houses the permanent exhibitions.
 These consist of a chronological display which runs around the gallery's 200m perimeter and six thematic displays in "silos" within the space.
 The walls of the gallery space are used as screens for the projection of an hourly audiovisual presentation, the Big Picture.
 The main gallery, described as cavernous and dramatic, includes objects such as a Russian T-34 tank, a United States Marine Corps AV-8A Harrier jet, and a British 13-pounder field gun which fired the British Army's first shot of the First World War.
 The museum also hosts a programme of temporary exhibitions, mounted in a separate gallery.

+Retail Range and Online Shop

+The Imperial War Museums (IWM) Retail Range and Online Shop is part of the commercial arm of Imperial War Museums, a British national museum group dedicated to preserving and interpreting the history of modern conflict.
+The retail operation encompasses physical shops at IWM’s five branches as well as a global e-commerce platform at shop.iwm.org.uk.
+All profits support IWM’s mission to record and share stories of those who have lived, fought, and died in conflict since 1914.